Chronic obstructive pulmonary disease: Management of exacerbations

-People with COPD can experience exacerbations (flare-ups) that are commonly caused by respiratory tract infections.
-The symptoms that worsen are not specific to COPD and differential diagnoses need to be considered.
+People with COPD can experience exacerbations (flare-ups) that commonly start with respiratory tract infections.
+The symptoms that worsen are not specific to COPD, and differential diagnoses need to be considered.
 Acute exacerbations are typically treated by increasing the use of short-acting bronchodilators, including a combination of a short-acting inhaled beta agonist and short-acting anticholinergic.
 These medications can be given either via a metered-dose inhaler with a spacer or via a nebulizer, with both appearing to be equally effective.
 Nebulization may be easier for those who are more unwell.
 Oxygen supplementation can be useful.
 Excessive oxygen; however, can result in increased levels and a decreased level of consciousness.
 Corticosteroids given orally can improve lung function and shorten hospital stays but their use is recommended for only five to seven days; longer courses increase the risk of pneumonia and death.

 Room temperature

-Maintaining room temperature of at least 21 °C for a minimum of nine hours a day was associated with better health in those with COPD, especially for smokers.
-The World Health Organization (WHO) recommends indoor temperatures of a slightly higher range between 18 and 24 C.
+The World Health Organization (WHO) recommends indoor temperatures of range between 18 and 24 C.

 Room humidity

 For people with COPD, the ideal indoor humidity levels are 30–50% RH.
 Maintaining indoor humidity can be difficult in the winter, especially in cold climates where the heating system is constantly running.

-Keeping the indoor relative humidity above 40% RH significantly reduces the infectivity of aerosolized viruses.